 “This is a pretty interesting experiment in real-time […] It’s heartening to see such a keen and engaged audience.
 Lee, Suparak, and Delos Reyes have set up a really successful platform for exchange.” – Hyperallergic

-Series of projects, presentations, and texts on how white filmmakers envision futures inflected by Asian culture, but devoid of actual Asian people.
-A visual analysis of 50+ years of American science fiction cinema.
+Series of projects, performances, and texts on how white filmmakers envision futures inflected by Asian culture, but devoid of significant Asian people.
+A visual analysis of 60 years of mainstream science-fiction cinema.

 WILD PARROT PLAYGROUND